Abdool Razack Mohamed

-Sir Abdool Razack Mohamed (અબ્દુલ રઝાક મોહમ્મદ; 1 August 1906 – 8 May 1978) was an Indian-born former senior Mauritian Minister in the pre and post-independence cabinet of Mauritius.
+Sir Abdool Razack Mohamed (અબ્દુલ રઝાક મોહમ્મદ; 1 August 1906 – 8 May 1978) was an Indian-born former senior minister in the pre and post-independence cabinet of Mauritius.

 Early life and family

 Abdool Razack Mohamed was born in a wealthy mercantile Memon family in Calcutta, British India in 1906.
 His father Khan Bahadur Hadji Zackariah Mohamed was involved in the import and export trade of sugar.
 Abdool Razack migrated to Mauritius where he arrived on 16 November 1928 at the age of 22.
 He returned to Calcutta where he married Mariam before returning to Mauritius.
-Mariam gave birth to 4 children (Amina, Zackariah who died at the age of 3, Zohra and Salma.
-In 1932 Abdool Razack married a Creole named Ghislaine Ducasse whom he had met at dance lessons.
+Mariam gave birth to 4 children (Amina, Zackariah who died at the age of 3, Zohra and Salma).
+In 1932, Abdool Razack married a Creole woman named Ghislaine Ducasse whom he had met at dance lessons.
 Ghislaine changed her name to Zainab and gave birth to 6 children (Yousuf, Fatma, Abdul Rahim, Aisha, Abdul Rashid and Ismaël).
 Before his entry into politics he became a well known businessman and trader in Quatre Bornes.

-One of his daughters was Aamna Ebrahim who married in Calcutta, India.
-Her sons Nasser Ebrahim and Yaqub Ebrahim now live in Calcutta.
-Abdool Razack's son Yousuf Mohamed is a lawyer who was elected for one term (1976 to 1979) to the National Assembly where he served as minister.
+One of his daughters was Aamna who married in Calcutta, Abdool Razack's son Yousuf Mohamed is a lawyer who was elected for one term (1976 to 1979) to the National Assembly where he served as minister.
 Yousuf was also Ambassador in Egypt.
 Abdool Razack's grandson Shakeel Mohamed is also a lawyer who has been MP who served as minister from 2010 to 2014.
 Abdool Razack Mohamed died in Rose Hill on 8 May 1978.